How to Mount Linux File System on Windows 11 via WSL

 wsl --update

-To see your connected drives, run this command in PowerShell:
+To see connected drives, run this command in PowerShell:

 Get-PhysicalDisk | Select-Object FriendlyName, DeviceId, Size

-Look for the DeviceId of the drive you want to mount (for example, \\.\PHYSICALDRIVE1).
+Look for the DeviceId belonging to the drive targeted for mounting (for example, \\.\PHYSICALDRIVE1).

-To mount the entire physical drive, use this command:
+To mount the entire physical drive, execute this command:

 wsl --mount \\.\PHYSICALDRIVE1